stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

     $ oc wait --for=condition=Degraded=True managedclusteraddons/hypershift-addon -n local-cluster --timeout=5m
     $ oc wait --for=condition=Available=True managedclusteraddons/hypershift-addon -n local-cluster --timeout=5m
     ```
-Once complete, the HyperShift add-on is installed and the management cluster is available to create and manage hosted clusters.
+Once complete, the `hypershift-addon` and the hypershift operator are installed and `local-cluster` is available to host and manage hosted clusters.

 ## Provision a hosted cluster on AWS

-After setting up the binary and enabling the existing cluster as a hosting service cluster, you can provision a hosted cluster via `oc hcp`
+After setting up the hypershift command line and enabling `local-cluster` cluster as the hosting cluster, you can provision a hosted cluster via `hypershift` command line.

 1. Set the following environment variables